Alluxio/alluxio/docs/en/operation/StressBench.md

 ### Single node testing with operation: NoOp
 #### Notice
 NoOp is mainly for measuring the throughput of Job Master(job management capability) and doesn't involve any job worker.
-JobServiceMaxThroughput test is the recommended way to measure the performance of job master.
+JobServiceMaxThroughput test with NoOp operation is the recommended way to measure the performance of job master.

 #### Single Test
 Continuously Sending NoOp jobs and measure how many jobs can be finished within certain time range.